Quick Guide to Oppositional Defiant Disorder

 - The Incredible Years

-Pharmacological: There is no FDA-approved medication for ODD.
-However, antipsychotic medications like Abilify (aripiprazole) and Risperdal (risperidone) are frequently prescribed if a child is at risk of being removed from school or the home.
+- Antipsychotic medications, if a child is at risk of being removed from school or the home.

 A small percentage of children diagnosed with ODD will go on to develop conduct disorder.
 Conduct disorder is a more severe behavior disorder that includes criminal acts like stealing, setting fires and hurting people.
 Getting treatment sooner rather than later makes this less likely.